Pay just $7.50 for postage

 These fluffy gluten free pancakes or waffles make heavenly thick, yet somehow light and fluffy flapjacks like you remember.
 They’ve become a morning favorite in my house, as I know they will in yours!

 Make into fun shapes for any occasion or just for fun, write your kids’ names, decorate with chips or berries, icing — get creative with these super yummy gluten free pancakes.
-You know, they’re not just for breakfast anymore?!
+You can even let the kiddos decorate their own to get them involved in the making of the meal, not just the eating.

-For an even easier way to put delicious fluffy gluten free pancakes on your table, just grab a bag of my gfJules™ Pancake and Waffle Mix!
+For an even simpler way to put delicious fluffy gluten free pancakes on your table, just grab a bag of my award-winning gfJules™ Pancake and Waffle Mix!
+It’s pre-measured and made with all the right ingredients to make great fluffy gluten free pancakes easy!Print

 In a medium bowl, whisk together the dry ingredients and set aside.